 Fresh fruit desserts are the perfect way to start spring.
-I love strawberry mochi because it’s just so FRESH and JUICY.
+I love this recipe because it’s just so FRESH and JUICY.
 Truly.
 Mochi is amazing, but when you add a tangy, sweet, and juicy strawberry in the middle?
 Perfection.

 So I’m calling it strawberry mochi here, because if I called it strawberry daifuku, people may not know what it is.
 Daifuku is mochi filled with red bean paste.
 So, daifuku is more specific than mochi.
-Strawberry mochi could technically just be strawberry wrapped in mochi with no red bean paste, or maybe even pink strawberry “flavored” mochi.
+This recipe could technically just be strawberry wrapped in mochi with no red bean paste, or maybe even pink “flavored” mochi.
 Nope, gotta have the layer of red bean in there.

-You’ll definitely impress and delight your friends with this fun mochi.
+You’ll definitely impress and delight your friends with this fun mochi or any of my other mochi recipes.
 Watch the tutorial below to see how easy it is!